 Participating governmental and nongovernmental organizations helped us collect the data.
 The data collected as part of a defined process is reviewed at local and global level, and the processes are continuously refined.
 In fiscal 2021, the methodology for calculating the number of people reached was optimized.
-Instead of calculating the number of persons reached once immediately after implementing our inclusive business solutions, we now determine the cumulative number of all people reached over the years since the solution was installed.
-The Board of Management is informed annually about these global activities.
+Instead of calculating the number of persons reached once, immediately after implementing our Inclusive Business solutions, we have since the year 2021 determined the cumulative number of all people reached over the years since the solution was installed.
+Covestro’s Board of Management is informed annually about these global activities.

-In the year 2021, we once again concentrated on collaboratively developing new, affordable solutions with partners who passed a due diligence review in advance.
-These solutions are financed by governmental and non-governmental organizations.
+In the year 2022, we once again concentrated on collaboratively developing new, affordable solutions with partners who passed a due diligence review in advance.
+These solutions are financed by governmental and nongovernmental organizations.
 Our work in consortia – always preceded by our standard due diligence process for new partners – also ensures that the relevant segments of the population profit from the jointly developed end products.